Frequently Asked Questions About Our Acupuncture Services

 When administered by a licensed practitioner, acupuncture is a very safe form

 of therapy.
 Licensed acupuncturists in Illinois are trained and certified in

 Clean Needle Technique, which requires the adherence to strict safety

 guidelines, such as the use of sterile, disposable needles, to minimize the

 What can acupuncture treat?

-Hundreds of studies have been done that show that acupuncture can effectively treat a wide range of health concerns.
+Thousands of studies have been done that show that acupuncture can effectively treat a wide range of health concerns.
 Because acupuncture encourages the

 body's natural healing processes and positively impacts the nervous system, it can be used to safely treat a wide range of conditions, such as musculoskeletal problems (back pain, neck pain, shoulder pain, etc), headaches, migraines,